Kos: Economy

 Tourism is the main industry in Kos, the island's beaches being the primary attraction.
 The main port and population centre on the island, Kos town, is also a tourist and cultural centre, with whitewashed buildings including many hotels, restaurants and a number of nightclubs forming the town's "bar street".
 The seaside village of Kardamena is a popular resort for young holidaymakers (primarily from the United Kingdom and Scandinavia) and has a large number of bars and nightclubs.

+The last decade has seen a significant growth in the number of luxury hotels.
+While one-star and two-star hotels have decreased, four-star and five-star luxury hotels have sprung up throughout the island.
+From 2014 to 2023, five-star hotels have practically doubled, both in units (+95.83%) and in total beds (+103.32%).
+Significant but smaller, is the increase of four-star hotels, both in units (+34.15%) and in total beds (+8.5%).

-Farming is the second principal occupation, with the main crops being grapes, almonds, figs, olives, and tomatoes, along with wheat and corn.
+Farming is the second principal occupation, with the main crops being grapes, almonds, figs, watermelons, olives, and tomatoes, along with wheat and corn.
 Cos lettuce (romaine lettuce) is named after the island, from where it is said to have originated.

 History

-Mycenaean Era
+Mythological origins

 In Homer's Iliad, a contingent of Koans fought for the Greeks in the Trojan War.

 In classical mythology the founder-king of Kos was Merops, hence "Meropian Kos" is included in the archaic Delian amphictyony listed in the 7th-century Homeric hymn to Delian Apollo; the island was visited by Heracles.
 Kos was said to be the birthplace of the goddess Leto; the mother of Apollo.
 Supposedly Leto's father Coeus was the first inhabitant of the island.

-The island was originally colonised by the Carians.
-The Dorians invaded it in the 11th century BC, establishing a Dorian colony with a large contingent of settlers from Epidaurus, whose Asclepius cult made their new home famous for its sanatoria.
-The other chief sources of the island's wealth lay in its wines and, in later days, in its silk manufacture.
+The island was supposedly colonised by the Carians, but Dorians invaded it in the 11th century BC, establishing a Dorian colony with a large contingent of settlers from Epidaurus, whose Asclepius cult made their new home famous for its sanatoria.

 Archaic Era

-Its early history–as part of the religious-political amphictyonic league that included Lindos, Kamiros, Ialysos, Knidos and Halicarnassus, the Doric Hexapolis (hexapolis means 'six cities' in Greek),–is obscure.
+Its early history – as part of the religious-political amphictyonic league that included Lindos, Kamiros, Ialysos, Knidos and Halicarnassus, the Doric Hexapolis (hexapolis means 'six cities' in Greek), – is obscure.
 At the end of the 6th century, Kos fell under Achaemenid domination but rebelled after the Greek victory at the Battle of Mycale in 479.
-Archaeological finds have shown the existence of a small shrine to Hemera and Helios; gods of the day and the Sun respectively.
+Archaeological finds have shown the existence of a small shrine to Hemera and Helios; gods of the day and the sun respectively.